Digital Rights Management

-Digital rights management (DRM) includes the processes, policies, and technologies that organizations use to control how content creators use and share digital assets.
+Quick definition: Digital rights management (DRM) includes the processes, policies, and technologies that organizations use to control how content creators use and share digital assets.

-● Digital rights management (DRM) is a broad term that describes how organizations control the publication and use of digital assets.
+- Digital rights management (DRM) is a broad term that describes how organizations control the publication and use of digital assets.

 - An important part of DRM is digital asset management (DAM) – how an organization organizes, stores, retrieves, and shares content in its asset library.

-● Digital rights management ensures that your organization only publishes content it has the rights to use.
+- Digital rights management ensures that your organization only publishes content it has the rights to use.
 If you publish a digital asset without the correct permissions in place, your organization could face legal penalties.

-● Making DRM part of your processes and taking advantage of DRM technologies as soon as you begin to work with digital content will protect your business and make workflows easier.
+Making DRM part of your processes and taking advantage of DRM technologies as soon as you begin to work with digital content will protect your business and make workflows easier.

-Q: What is digital rights management?
+What is digital rights management?

-An essential part of DRM is digital asset management (DAM) — how a business organizes, stores, retrieves, and shares content in its asset library.
+An essential part of DRM is digital asset management (DAM) — the methods by which a business organizes, stores, retrieves, and shares content in its asset library.
 Digital assets are typically associated with a license that defines terms and duration of use.

-Q: Why is digital rights management important for your business strategy?
+Why is digital rights management important for your business strategy?

 Unfortunately, many brands wait until they’re already in legal trouble to start thinking about how to incorporate DRM into their business strategy.
 Instead, making DRM a part of your processes and taking advantage of DRM technologies as soon as you begin to work with digital content will protect your business and make workflows easier.

-Q: What are some effective digital asset management strategies?
+What are some effective digital asset management strategies?

 Keeping up with asset expiration is another effective strategy to make sure your team complies with content protection and intellectual property rights.
 When the licensing agreement for an asset expires, the DAM ensures that the published asset is unpublished and that users can’t edit, publish, or download an expired asset.

-Q: What are some common challenges for digital rights management?
+What are some common challenges for digital rights management?

-Q: What tools can you use for digital rights management?
+What tools can you use for digital rights management?

 Adobe Experience Manager Assets is a great DRM system.
 This system is built as a single source of truth — a place to store and track all of your organization’s content.
-When your team needs a piece of digital content, everyone knows where to find it.
+When your team needs a piece of digital content, everyone permissible knows where to find it.

-Q: How will digital rights management evolve in the future?
+How will digital rights management evolve in the future?